Anticipate This!™ | Patent and Trademark Law Blog

 The term “anticipation” has many meanings in common usage, including, for example:

 However, the term has special significance in patent prosecution as it relates to the novelty requirement of the U.S. patent laws.
 Under 35 U.S.C.
-Section 102, claims in a patent application are deemed “anticipated” if the subject matter of the claims is known or used in the U.S. or patented or otherwise described in a publication in the U.S. or a foreign country before invention by a patent applicant.
+Section 102*, claims in a patent application are deemed “anticipated” if the subject matter of the claims was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public anywhere in the world before the effective filing date of the claimed invention.

 Under U.S. case law, a claim is anticipated only if each and every element as set forth in the claim is found, either expressly or inherently described, in a single prior art reference.
 Oftentimes in Office Actions from the U.S. Patent Office, claims will be rejected as being anticipated over cited art.
 The patent practitioner then may submit arguments, amend the claims, and/or otherwise traverse the cited art in a Reply to overcome the rejection.